Tosuia/windows-network-speed-monitor/README.md

 Truly simple network speed monitor for Win 10/11

 A lightweight, drag-and-drop network speed monitor for Windows.
-Displays your current upload and download speeds in a small floating window that you can move anywhere on the screen.
+Displays your current upload and download speeds in a small, movable floating window.

 ---

  Features

-- Live speed display — Shows upload and download speeds in MB/s.
+- Live speed display — Shows upload and download speeds in MB/s or Mb/s.
 - Drag & drop — Place the monitor anywhere on your screen (except the taskbar).
 - Customisable appearance
   - Change background colour